-The UCCC definition of general-purpose credit card provides that the card must "not charge fees, including pre-account opening fees, which exceed fifteen percent of the credit line...." in C.R.S. § 5-2-213(1)(a) (2024).
+The UCCC definition of general-purpose credit card provides that the card must "not charge fees, including pre-account opening fees, which exceed fifteen percent of the credit line...." in C.R.S. section 5-2-213(1)(a) (2024).
 The Administrator received a question asking for clarity regarding the applicable time period for measuring the fifteen percent fee, including when the account may be considered open and when the credit limit should be measured.

 TILA and Regulation Z limit fees for open end consumer credit plans.
-15 U.S.C. § 1637(n)(1); 12 C.F.R. § 1026.52(a).
-TILA provides that the fee limitation is calculated by measuring qualifying fees charged "in the first year during which the account is opened...."
+15 U.S.C. section 1637(n)(1); 12 C.F.R. section 1026.52(a).
+2 TILA provides that the fee limitation is calculated by measuring qualifying fees charged "in the first year during which the account is opened...."
 Id.
 Regulation Z similarly provides that the fee limitation is calculated by measuring qualifying fees charged "during the first year after account opening."
-12 C.F.R. § 1026.52(a)(1).
+12 C.F.R. section 1026.52(a)(1).
 For purposes of calculating the one-year period, "an account is considered open no earlier than the date on which the account may first be used by the consumer to engage in transactions."
 Id.
+Unlike TILA and Regulation Z, the UCCC does not state that the fee limitation applies only in the first year during which the account is opened.
+When evaluating whether the UCCC fee limitation applies in subsequent years, the Administrator will view this distinction between the UCCC and the analogous federal statutes as relevant to determining the intent of the General Assembly.
+See Mook v.
+Bd. of Cnty.
+Commissioners of Summit Cnty., 2020 CO 12, ¶ 35 (construing General Assembly's decision to omit language as intentional because "just as important as what the statute says is what the statute does not say") (cleaned up).

-&lt;sup>1 By referencing specific provisions of TILA and Regulation Z in this interpretive opinion letter, the Administrator does not implicitly express an interpretation or policy regarding other provisions that are not referenced.
+1By referencing specific provisions of TILA and Regulation Z in this interpretive opinion letter, the Administrator does not implicitly express an interpretation or policy regarding other provisions that are not referenced.

-&lt;sup>2 Instead of the 15 percent limit in C.R.S. § 5-2-213(1)(a) (2024), TILA and Regulation Z contain a limit of 25 percent of the total amount of credit authorized when the account is opened.
-15 U.S.C. § 1637(n)(1); 12 C.F.R. § 1026.52(a).
+2 Instead of the 15 percent limit in C.R.S. section 5-2-213(1)(a) (2024), TILA and Regulation Z contain a limit of 25 percent of the total amount of credit authorized when the account is opened.
+15 U.S.C. section 1637(n)(1); 12 C.F.R. section 1026.52(a).